Chaos-Lab-and-Shenanigans/Friend-scream/README.md

   Instead of deleting with `-143`, make it create **double the folders** when they try to remove them.
 Pure chaos mode.

 * **Rename the Program**
-  Name the executable something innocent like `GameSetup.exe` or `FreeRobux.exe` and send it to your friends (with their consent!).
+  Name the executable something innocent like `GameSetup.exe` or `FreeRobux.exe` and send it to your friends.

 * **Infinite Mode (Extreme)**
   Modify the loop to **never stop creating folders** until system crashes.
 (Not recommended unless you really hate someone or you’re running in a VM).

 * **Desktop Wallpaper Swap**
   Combine this with a script that changes their wallpaper to something like *"AMOGUS IS COMING"* after the folders appear.